upper waypoint

 “Our advice is to first check in with your loved ones,” said Jorge Reyes Salinas, communications director at Equality California, the largest statewide LGBTQ+ civil rights organization in the United States.
 “Check in with yourself.”

-Overholt also stresses the intersectionality of community, and how organizations like Positive Images will also be seeking to collaborate and build strength through partnerships during this time – in a way that acknowledges that “the queer community is not a monolith,” they said.
+Overholt also stresses the intersectionality of community and how organizations like Positive Images will also be seeking to collaborate and build strength through partnerships during this time — in a way that acknowledges that “the queer community is not a monolith,” they said.
 “We have trans folks with differing documentation statuses.
 We have Black trans folks.
 We have a lot of friends that need support, that our organization as a queer organization can only do so much [for].”

 A demonstrator holds a sign reading, “Black Trans Lives Matter” during a march in San Francisco in March, 2021.
 (Beth LaBerge/KQED)

 At this time, “our strength is really going to be in coalition-building and leaning on other organizations like NAACP, like Latino service providers, like our local legal aid to make sure that when things arise, we have the resources at our fingertips,” Overholt said.
-“So that our friends can take swift action to do what they need to do, to either repair some of that trauma or harm that’s been done, or protect against it.”
+“So that our friends can take swift action to do what they need to do, to either repair some of that trauma or harm that’s been done or protect against it.”

-In short: know you’re not alone right now, even if it feels like it.
+In short, know you’re not alone right now, even if it feels like it.

 Get your documentation in order

 If you’re trans and you’re interested in a legal name change or gender indicator change, “you should file that paperwork tomorrow,” he said.
-(Read more about making name or gender indicator changes from the Transgender Law Center.)
+Read more about making name or gender indicator changes from the Transgender Law Center.

-If the bureaucracy of name or gender indicator changes feels daunting to embark on right now, Honey Mahogany advised that you seek out support and advice from local LGBTQ+ organizations – who may well have special teams on hand to help you with these processes.
+If the bureaucracy of name or gender indicator changes feels daunting to embark on right now, Honey Mahogany said that you seek out support and advice from local LGBTQ+ organizations — who may well have special teams on hand to help you with these processes.

 She specifically recommended the SF LGBT Center, the SF Transgender District and Lyon-Martin Community Health Services for the support they can provide for folks looking to change their name or gender indicator and “getting your ducks, legally, in order.”